TTiannaiTT/TTiannaiTT/README.md

 - 🔭 I’m a student who is now focusing on computer vision and machine learning.
 Currently I am working on event-based vision and multi-modal fusion. (fighting with ddl /(ㄒoㄒ)/~~)
 - 👯 I am now studying in the Southeast University and my major is Artificial Intelligence.
 (I really love it!😊)
-- 🌱 I am now leading the R&D of my school's Robot Team.
+- 🌱 I am now leading the R&D of my school's Robotics Team.
 (Mainly on vision tasks 👁)
+- 🖥️ Currently interning at Huawei as an AI Engineer, responsible for Ascend operator dev(until 2024.9).
 - ⚡ Hobbies: taking photos, playing badminton, reading...
 - 📫 How to reach me: my email is 213221787@seu.edu.cn
 - 💬 Ask me anything you are curious about me!